SignalFlagZ/sd-civitai-browser/README.md

 - Show the ***Early Access*** period of models

 ## Versions
+### v2.3
+- Change the layout of save buttons to reduce mouse movement
+- Model name and base model are displayed in large size
 ### v2.2
 - Add background color for Illustrious
 - Add background color for SD3 and SD3.5